Memorial to the Great Exhibition

 Many different options were discussed as to what statue would be placed atop the memorial - Britannia (the female representation of Britain) was considered, as was a statue of Prince Albert.
 However, Albert was too embarrassed by this, and so it wasn't until well after his death in 1851, that the memorial, with a statue of Albert sat atop it, was erected in the RHS Gardens in 1863.
 In the early 1890's the memorial was moved from this position, and now stands behind the Royal Albert Hall.

-Gorgeous 4 bed, 3 bath in heart of chic Kensington is 0.36 kilometers from Memorial to the Great Exhibition.
-Room prices starting from £ 0Check availability and book online.
+7 bedrooms house diplomat royalty celebrity worth 31 million is 0.22 kilometers from Memorial to the Great Exhibition.
+Room prices starting from £Check availability and book online.